Key Takeaways

 A genuinely useful definition of affordability has three components:

-2. The purchase doesn't materially reduce your savings rate — you're still putting aside enough to meet your medium and long-term financial goals.
+- The purchase doesn't materially reduce your savings rate — you're still putting aside enough to meet your savings goals.

 Most people only think about point one, and even then, they underestimate total costs.
 Points two and three barely register.

 Every dollar you spend is a dollar that doesn't compound.
-This is boring to say and apparently almost impossible to make viscerally real — but it's the most important financial concept most people never internalise.
+This is boring to say and hard to make feel real.
+But it's the most important financial idea most people never truly grasp.

 None of this is inevitable.
 It's mostly a function of decision-making without the right information.
-Here's what actually helps:
+Here's what research and evidence consistently point to:

 Income in.
 Expenses out.
 The purchase price.
-An honest verdict.
-That's Affordly — free, no sign-up, and your numbers never leave your browser.
+Affordly shows you the full picture — free, no sign-up, and your numbers never leave your browser.

 This article is for general informational purposes only and does not constitute financial advice.
 All examples are illustrative.
 Consult a licensed financial adviser for advice tailored to your personal circumstances.